South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Performance Insights

-- The Gamecocks outscore opponents by 39.8 points per game (scoring 90.8 points per game to rank fifth in college basketball while allowing 51 per contest to rank seventh in college basketball) and have a +517 scoring differential overall.
+- The Gamecocks have a +517 scoring differential, topping opponents by 39.8 points per game.
+They're putting up 90.8 points per game to rank fifth in college basketball and are allowing 51.0 per outing to rank sixth in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.